-Fire Risk

-Exhaust Fumes Risk
+Fire Risk Exhaust Fumes Risk

-Impaired Performance of Appliance
+the termination cap.
 Failure to use telescoping flue section may cause a fire or exposure to exhaust fumes.
 Fireplace may not operate properly.

 NOTE: Where required, an exterior wall flashing is available.
 When penetrating a brick wall, a brick extension kit is available for framing the brick.